volition-inc/Zinyaks-Cache-Of-Wonders/tools/fbx_converter/README.md

 ![](https://voligitlab01.dsvolition.com/uploads/note/attachment/7/image017.jpg)

 **Thomas Rausch Appended Info**
 The following is just some further clarification on the required installers.
-Here is what installers I downloaded specficially.
+Here is which installers I downloaded specficially.

-* Python 2.6.6 is the latest version of Python 2.6 with a Windows installer so that’s what I downloaded from this page: http://www.python.org/getit/releases/2.6.6/
+* Python 2.6.6 is the latest version of Python 2.6 with a Windows installer so that’s the one I downloaded from this page: http://www.python.org/getit/releases/2.6.6/
 I downloaded the 64 bit version named “Windows X86-64 MSI Installer (2.6.6) [1] (sig)”